PRODUCTS

 Product Characteristics

-Camera zoom, real-time frame rate up to 25 frames
+Camera with adjustable zoom, real-time frame rate up to 25fps

-Hold multi-source mode, each source can show real-time amplitude
+Supports multi-source mode, each source can display real-time amplitude

 Product Application